 Source: Gartner HR Operations Report 2024

-How Wisemonk helps U.S. companies hire and manage teams in India[toc=How Wisemonk Helps]
+How Wisemonk simplifies hiring and compliance in India?[toc=How Wisemonk Helps]

-Wisemonk is a leading India-focused Employer of Record (EOR) that helps U.S. companies hire, pay, and manage top Indian professionals without setting up a local entity.
+Wisemonk is a leading India-focused Employer of Record (EOR) platform that helps US companies hire, pay, and manage top Indian professionals without setting up a local entity.
 We take care of compliance, payroll, onboarding, and HR operations so your offshore team is productive and compliant from day one.

 Here’s how Wisemonk simplifies outsourcing to India: